wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - Two Model version.

 ## Description:
 - Qwen-Agent is an agent framework, hence, here will be some interfaces for that framework.
+- The project will be optimized for, Qwen2-56B-6Bit-GGUF and the new AMD optimized system files from AMD.
+- The project will be progrogrammed for, AMD/nVidia Gpu via Directml and Intel/Amd, support.
+-

 ## Features:
 - Single-Model Version intended for 1 large model (incomplete).